Spencer Dinwiddie helps Nets beat Kings 116-97

 Temple’s 3-pointer capped a 10-2 run and gave the Nets a 15-point lead, 66-51.

 The Kings were able to get back within 10 points at 72-62, but Dzanan Musa’s two free throws with 39 seconds left gave the Nets a 16-point lead after three quarters.

+“Looking at all our games before this, the third quarter was really our crutch,” Allen said.
+“Now we’re getting rid of it and we’re running full speed.”

 Jordan’s dunk midway through the fourth made it a 22-point advantage at 104-82.

 TIP-INS: